 It is with these words that Claude Gingras, fearsome (and feared!)
-Music critic of La Presse, speaks in June 1997, about the first concert by Daniel Constantineau and the Orchestre philharmonique du Grand Montréal, a community and amateur ensemble founded by this last one and which knows an immediate success until its dissolution, in 2001.
+Music critic of La Presse, talks about the first concert by Daniel Constantineau and the Orchestre philharmonique du Grand Montréal, a community and amateur ensemble founded by this last one and which knows an immediate success until its dissolution, in 2001.

-This stage is preceded by the conducting of several contemporary music ensembles and recordings on CBC FM radio, as well as youth orchestras and stage music.
+This period is preceded by the conducting of several contemporary music ensembles and recordings on CBC FM radio, as well as youth orchestras and ensembles of stage music.
 Subsequently, Daniel Constantineau takes the reins of student choirs at Cégep de Valleyfield where, in addition to directing these ensembles, he teaches theory, history and computer-assisted composition for 13 years.

-Today executive and music director of the Orchestre symphonique de la Vallée-du-Haut-Saint-Laurent (OSVHSL), a phalanx he founded in 2010 and which plays classical, romantic and post-romantic repertoires on period instruments, Daniel Constantineau prides itself on the quality of the work of this group, which encourages the support and recognition of its many stakeholders.
+Today executive and music director of the Galileo (formerly Orchestre symphonique de la Vallée-du-Haut-Saint-Laurent), a phalanx he founded in 2010 and which plays classical, romantic and post-romantic repertoires mainly on period instruments, Daniel Constantineau prides itself on the quality of the work of this group, which encourages the support and recognition of its many stakeholders.

-As testimony of that are the release of a debut album on ATMA – André Gagnon Baroque – in October 2015, its nominations at Gala de l’ADISQ 2016 and Prix Opus 2017 and its expanded press cover, this after the delivery of only 11 concerts in six years of operations.
+As testimony of that are the release of a debut album on ATMA – André Gagnon Baroque – in October 2015, its nominations at Gala de l’ADISQ 2016 and Prix Opus 2017, 2020 (two nominations), 2021, obtention of a Prix Opus in 2020 and an elaborated press review, this after the delivery of 31 concerts dispatched in 12 years of operations.